MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 [!INCLUDE[ai-preview](includes/ai-preview.md)]

-This article explains how to use bank reconciliation assist to improve and bank reconciliation process.
+This article explains how to use bank reconciliation assist to help you reconcile bank transactions with ledger entries in Business Central.
 Bank reconciliation assist is a set of AI-powered features that assist you in reconciling bank accounts.
 Bank reconciliation assist offers you two distinct tasks through Copilot:

 - Improved matching of transactions with ledger entries

-   Although Business Central offers automated rules that automatically match many bank transactions with ledger entries, these rules are inflexible and often result in many unmatched transactions, which require manual inspection and comparison.
-Copilot uses AI technology to inspect remaining transactions and identify more matches, based on the dates, amounts and descriptions.
+   Although the **Match Automatically** action on **Bank Acc.
+Reconciliation** page will automatically matches most bank transactions with ledger entries, the rules-based algorithms it uses can often result in many unmatched transactions, which require manual inspection and comparison.
+Copilot uses AI technology to inspect remaining transactions and identify more matches, based on the dates, amounts, and descriptions.
 For example, if multiple invoices were paid as one lump sum by a customer, Copilot reconciles the single bank statement line with the multiple invoice ledger entries.

 - Suggested general ledger accounts

-  For residual bank transactions that could not be matched to any ledger entries, Copilot uses AI technology to compare the transaction description with G/L account names, suggesting the most likely G/L account to post to.
-For example, Copilot may suggest that transaction with narrative “Fuel Stop24” be posted to the “Transportation” account.
+  For residual bank transactions that can't be matched to any ledger entries, Copilot compares the transaction description with G/L account names, suggesting the most likely G/L account to post to.
+For example, Copilot may suggest that transactions with the narrative “Fuel Stop24” be posted to the “Transportation” account.

 ## Prerequisites